gwpicard/hand-number-recognition/README.md

 # Hand Digit Recognition

-A simple app that recognises digits from hand motions from a live webcam feed.
+A simple app that recognises numbers from hand gestures from a live webcam feed.

 ![test_gif.gif](test_gif.gif)